vipulkumawat/IQ/Python.md

 __name__ − Class name.
 __module__ − Module name in which the class is defined.
 This attribute is "__main__" in interactive mode.
 __bases__ − A possibly empty tuple containing the base classes, in the order of their occurrence in the base class list.

+Destroying Objects (Garbage Collection)
+Python deletes unneeded objects (built-in types or class instances) automatically to free the memory space.
+The process by which Python periodically reclaims blocks of memory that no longer are in use is termed Garbage Collection.

+Python's garbage collector runs during program execution and is triggered when an object's reference count reaches zero.
+An object's reference count changes as the number of aliases that point to it changes.

+An object's reference count increases when it is assigned a new name or placed in a container (list, tuple, or dictionary).
+The object's reference count decreases when it's deleted with del, its reference is reassigned, or its reference goes out of scope.
+When an object's reference count reaches zero, Python collects it automatically.